WHERE WE BEGAN

 SPECTRUM partners meet for the inaugural full-day workshop, to get to know each other, discuss what SPECTRUM might achieve, and to consider who might be missing and invite them to join the partnership.

-SPECTRUM partners meet for full-day workshop to 1) explore ideas for a “demonstration project” of how the partnership might engage with the Repository to further our goals, and, 2) to begin small and large group discussions of mission, values and structure.
+SPECTRUM partners meet for full-day workshop to 1) explore ideas for a “demonstration project” of how the partnership might engage with the Manitoba Data Repository to further our goals, and, 2) to begin small and large group discussions of mission, values and structure.

 Working Groups begin work that will support the partnership development, including development of a Mission Statement and collective Values for the partnership, and mapping out guidelines for how the partners will work together and make decisions.
+Potential topics for the Demonstration Project are voted on by the partnership.

 Manuscript on documenting the process of the SPECTRUM partnership started; students mentored on drafting manuscript.